Derrick Dockery

-Derrick Dewayne Dockery (born September 7, 1980) is a former professional American football guard in the National Football League (NFL) for the Washington Redskins, Buffalo Bills and Dallas Cowboys.
-He played college football at the University of Texas.
+Derrick Dewayne Dockery (born September 7, 1980) is an American former professional football guard in the National Football League (NFL) for the Washington Redskins, Buffalo Bills and Dallas Cowboys.
+He played college football for the Texas Longhorns.

-Early years
+Early life

 Dockery was born in Dallas County, Texas.
 He attended Lakeview Centennial High School in Garland, Texas, where he played football for the Lakeview Patriots.

 As a senior in 1998, he was tabbed as a second-team All-USA offensive lineman by USA Today, and second-team Class 5A all-state selection by the Texas Sports Writers Association.
 He was a two-time first-team all-district performer at offensive tackle.

 College career

 Dockery accepted a football scholarship from the University of Texas at Austin.
 He played for coach Mack Brown's Texas Longhorns football team from 1999 to 2002.
 As a true freshman in 1999, he served as a backup offensive guard, but saw action in all 14 games, including the Cotton Bowl Classic, at both guard spots and on special teams.

 As a sophomore in 2000, he started in all 12 games at guard, including the Holiday Bowl.
 He helped pave the way for a Longhorns offense that averaged 38.6 points per game.

 As a junior in 2001, he played in all 13 games, including the Holiday Bowl, and started nine contests at both guard spots, also seeing action at tackle.
 His line play contributed to the Longhorns leading the Big 12 Conference with 39.2 points per game (sixth in NCAA) and averaging 162.3 yards rushing, 250.3 passing, and 412.6 total yards per game.

 As a senior in 2002, Dockery started all 13 games, seven at right guard and six at right tackle, while not allowing a sack.
 He was named a first-team All-Big 12 selection, and was recognized as a consensus first-team All-American, after receiving first-team honors from the Associated Press, Football Writers Association of America and Walter Camp Football Foundation.
 He shared the Longhorns' Outstanding Offensive Lineman Award and was a key member of a Longhorn offense that ranked fifth in the Big 12 and 16th nationally in scoring offense (33.8 points per game).

-During his career, the team had a 40-12 record, including back-to-back 11-2 seasons and a top six ranking in 2001 and 2002.
+During his career, the team had a 40–12 record, including back-to-back 11–2 seasons and a top six ranking in 2001 and 2002.
 He played 52 consecutive games with 31 starts (25 at guard and 6 at tackle).

 In 2018, he was inducted into the University of Texas Hall of Honor.